-Task 3 Activities Activity Projects:
+Task 3 Activities:

-3.1 Technical Assistance Project
+3.1 Technical Assistance

 Technical assistance will include capacity building in selected communities based on prioritization of the Region, results of needs assessment, or prior engagement efforts.
 Assistance may be customized per DAC or groupings of DACs, and provide a comprehensive range of support options as needed.
 In addition to technical guidance on how to identify, conceptualize, develop, design and cost a project, support may also be needed in other areas such as stakeholder facilitation, permitting and grant writing.
-Within this sub-taskProject 3.1 are related issues such as referrals to State Technical Assistance programs, assessing water projects for multi-benefit potential, facilitating multi-agency collaboration funding opportunities, updating existing IRWM Plan projects and adding new projects to IRWM Plans.
+Within this sub-task are related issues such as referrals to State Technical Assistance programs, assessing water projects for multi-benefit potential, facilitating multi-agency collaboration funding opportunities, updating existing IRWM Plan projects and adding new projects to IRWM Plans.

-3.2 Project Development Project
+3.2 Project Development

-Project Development includes Site Assessments; projects are determined through and DAC input established in prior sub-taskeProjects 1.1 and 2.1.
+Project Development includes Site Assessments; projects are determined through and DAC input established in prior sub-tasks 1.1 and 2.1.
 While managed by DAC Consultants, these activities would include subcontracting with engineering and design firms to support more technical aspects of project development.
 It is assumed that projects will be taken to different levels of development based on priority, timing and other considerations ranging from site assessments and/or basic concept designs.

-3.3 Project Management, Reporting, Implementation and Final Report Project
+3.3 Project Management, Reporting, and Final Report

-Day-to-day Project ManagementImplementation of Technical Assistance and Project Development components will be carried out by the DAC Consultant, who will subcontract with and manage engineering and design firms as needed, track and monitor workshops, distribute information, coordinate all sub-taskProject efforts, support and communicate with stakeholders on progress and resolution of issues, and prepare program and financial reporting.
+Implementation of Technical Assistance and Project Development components will be carried out by the DAC Consultant, who will subcontract with and manage engineering and design firms as needed, track and monitor workshops, distribute information, coordinate all sub-task efforts, support and communicate with stakeholders on progress and resolution of issues, and prepare program and financial reporting.

-Project Management also includes preparation of The DAC Consultant will also prepare the Funding Area Final DACIP Grant Report, compiling reports from all previous tasks and providing analysis and assessment of all required areas including Stakeholder Summary, Involvement Activity Summary, Findings, Future steps and References.
+The DAC Consultant will also prepare the Funding Area Final DACIP Grant Report, compiling reports from all previous tasks and providing analysis and assessment of all required areas including Stakeholder Summary, Involvement Activity Summary, Findings, Future steps and References.